 Diet and exercise together promote weight loss — sometimes

-Quality and quantity go hand-in-hand when you’re trying to lose weight.
-Supplementing your workouts with protein and fiber will get you on the right track — and help you stay there.
-Still, you should always take health advice as a set of general guidelines — because the foods and exercises that worked for your brother’s friend’s sister-in-law might not have the same affect on you.
+We know supplementing your workouts with protein and fiber will generally get you on the right track — and help you stay there.
+Still, you should always take health advice as a set of general guidelines — because the foods and exercises that worked for your brother’s friend’s sister-in-law might not have the same effect on you.

 The more personalized your approach to food and fitness, especially for weight loss, the more likely you are to figure out a system that works for you.